cobeylab/covid_IL/README.md

 Some important assumptions of our model include:
 * Infected individuals who become hospitalized no longer contribute to population transmission.
 Obviously, if insufficient PPE is available or a hospitalized case is not diagnosed in time, this could be a bad assumption.
 * The geographic regions of Illinois are independent (i.e., meaningful transmission does not occur between regions).
-* Interventions occur immediately at a fixed intensity.
-This assumption is currently supported by mobility data we have analyzed from Facebook, which show a fairly abrupt change in movement that has mostly been sustained.
 * Changes in season have no effect on susceptibility or transmission.
 Although there probably is some seasonal variation in these factors, which leads to wintertime colds and flus in temperate populations, the magnitude of these effects has been a longstanding question in infectious disease biology.
 Pandemics in particular tend to violate typical patterns.
 We discuss the complexity of these seasonal factors in a [recent paper](https://science.sciencemag.org/content/early/2020/04/23/science.abb5659/tab-article-info).
 * Many parameters in our model are fixed based on existing literature (see [Parameters](./Parameters)).